-/WHAT IS ASSESSED HERE:

-HOW AWARE YOU ARE ABOUT THE

-ANCHORS OF YOUR IDENTITY AND

-YOUR VALUES; HOW YOU FEEL AND

-ACT IN CONSEQUENCE.
+/WHAT IS ASSESSED HERE: HOW AWARE YOU ARE ABOUT THE ANCHORS OF YOUR IDENTITY AND YOUR VALUES; HOW YOU FEEL AND ACT IN CONSEQUENCE.

-This graph shows only one dimension - behavioral - indicating that you are action-oriented without necessarily connecting to your understanding about this aspect.
-You might use this information to seek ways to expand your comprehension of this topic.
-We don't have enough data to report on how you feel about this aspect.
+This graph shows only one dimension - behavioral - indicating that you are action-oriented without much engagement of your feelings.
+You might use this information to explore your emotions.

+We don't have enough data to report on your understanding about this aspect.